 - New subsystem configuration information can be re-entered by using the SET THIS_CONTROLLER command. - Saved subsystem configuration information can be re-established by using the CONFIGURATION RESTORE command. - New subsystem configuration information can be re-established by using the SET FAILOVER COPY or SET NOMULTIBUS FAILOVER= command.
-These CLI commands "copy" the configuration file from the defined controller non-volatile memory and places the file into the redundant controller non-volatile memory.
-For example, use SET FAILOVER COPY=OTHER_CONTROLLER or SET NOMULTIBUS FAILOVER executed from "this controller" to place the "other controller" configuration file into the "this controller" non-volatile memory.

-■ Ensure subsystem configuration is stored on disk for single controller subsystems by way of the INITIALIZE container-name SAVE_CONFIGURATION or the CONFIGURATION SAVE command.
+These CLI commands "copy" the configuration file from the defined controller nonvolatile memory and place the file into the redundant controller nonvolatile memory.
+For example, use SET FAILOVER COPY=OTHER_CONTROLLER or SET NOMULTIBUS FAILOVER executed from "this controller" to place the "other controller" configuration file into the "this controller" nonvolatile memory. - Ensure subsystem configuration is stored on disk for single controller subsystems by way of the INITIALIZE container-name SAVE_CONFIGURATION or the CONFIGURATION SAVE command.